LukeWood/ez-timer/README.md

 # do something with result
 ```

-While `timeit` exists, I found `timeit` to be heavy handed for what I needed in 90% of cases.
+While `timeit` exists, I found `timeit` to be heavy handed for what I needed.
 This inspired me to create `ez-timer`.

 ## Installation